-- 1. Maintain circulation and transport operations during the construction process: - Redirect pedestrian and cyclist movements as necessary to ensure safe access around construction work sites, businesses and properties immediately adjacent to construction work sites. - Provide for universal access, amenity, and safety. - Provide for emergency and maintenance access, deliveries, access for construction projects on nearby sites, and public events.
+- 1. Maintain circulation and transport operations during the construction process: - Redirect pedestrian and cyclist movements as necessary to ensure safe access around construction work sites, businesses and properties immediately adjacent to construction work sites. - Provide for universal access, amenity, and safety. - Provide for emergency and maintenance access, deliveries, access for construction projects on nearby sites, and public events. - Provide temporary bus and tram stops, including shelters, where appropriate. - Provide awnings for weather protection, where appropriate. - Provide directional signage and temporary signs for businesses and properties obscured by construction activities.

-- Provide temporary bus and tram stops, including shelters, where appropriate. - Provide awnings for weather protection, where appropriate. - Provide directional signage and temporary signs for businesses and properties obscured by construction activities. - 2.
-Protect the viability of, and amenity for, activities at and near construction work sites: - Apply principles of Crime Prevention Through Environmental Design to arrangements of access routes, hoardings and other features during the construction period. - Ensure that the location of temporary works sites and temporary infrastructure requirements align with future land use renewal, public realm activation and uplift opportunities. - 3.
+- 2. Protect the viability of, and amenity for, activities at and near construction work sites: - Apply principles of Crime Prevention Through Environmental Design to arrangements of access routes, hoardings and other features during the construction period. - Ensure that the location of temporary works sites and temporary infrastructure requirements align with future land use renewal, public realm activation and uplift opportunities. - 3.
 Protect features from damage: - Where existing trees are to be retained, avoid damage to their canopies and minimise soil compaction and excavation within root zones.
 Where damage to existing canopies is likely, undertake advance pruning.
 Where damage to existing roots is likely, provide appropriate arboricultural care in preparation for and during construction including advanced root pruning and irrigation. - Protect, relocate, reinstate or upgrade underground and overhead services as appropriate. - Protect and / or temporarily remove, restore and reinstall monuments and artworks. - Conserve, salvage and reuse materials where possible and appropriate including bluestone kerbs and cobblestones, street furniture, etc.

-- 4. Maintain an attractive presentation to surrounding areas: - Provide enclosures, hoardings and screens that are designed to respond to the predominant viewing distance and types of activity they are exposed to (e.g. addressed to nearby pedestrians or to motorists at a distance). - Design all enclosures, hoardings, screens and other temporary features to create a positive visual presentation to prominent sites, busy pedestrian areas and key tourism precincts. - Design enclosures, hoardings, screens and other temporary features with increasing quality in proportion to the time they will be present. - Design all temporary elements to respect the character of their setting, to ensure a neat appearance throughout the construction process, to assist in minimisation of graffiti, bill-posting and other unauthorised advertising, and to include consistent project branding. - Provide opportunities to convey information about the history of the site and the Metro Tunnel to the community including explanation of the project objectives, scope of works, construction impacts, innovations and progress. - Design to allow for temporary uses, programs of events, and pop-up public spaces to offset the impact of construction activities, including temporary parks, outdoor dining areas, pop-up markets and community arts / music festivities. - Recognise the potential of acoustic sheds, in particular those at CBD North, CBD South and Domain to be designed to contribute to the image and identity of the city.
+- 4. Maintain an attractive presentation to surrounding areas: - Provide enclosures, hoardings and screens that are designed to respond to the predominant viewing distance and types of activity they are exposed to (e.g. addressed to nearby pedestrians or to motorists at a distance). - Design all enclosures, hoardings, screens and other temporary features to create a positive visual presentation to prominent sites, busy pedestrian areas and key tourism precincts. - Design enclosures, hoardings, screens and other temporary features with increasing quality in proportion to the time they will be present. - Design all temporary elements to respect the character of their setting, to ensure a neat appearance throughout the construction process, to assist in minimisation of graffiti, bill-posting and other unauthorised advertising, and to include consistent project branding. - Provide opportunities to convey information about the Melbourne Metro to the community including explanation of the project objectives, scope of works, construction impacts, innovations and progress. - Design to allow for temporary uses, programs of events, and pop-up public spaces to offset the impact of construction activities, including temporary parks, outdoor dining areas, pop-up markets and community arts / music festivities.

-- + City of Melbourne Urban Forest Tree Protection Guidelines. - + Melbourne Metro Rail Authority Creative Strategy.
++ City of Melbourne Urban Forest Tree Protection Guidelines.